Lower Memory Oblivious (Tensor) Subspace Embeddings with Fewer Random Bits: Modewise Methods for Least Squares: Modewise Linear Johnson-Lindenstrauss Embeddings of Low-Rank Tensors

-\begin{remark}[JL-type embedding for low-rank matrices] Corollary~\ref{cor:MainOblEmb} (as well as the above results, including Theorem~\ref{thm:ObliviousSubspaceEmbedded}) can be applied in the special case where $\mathcal{X} = {\bf X}$ is a matrix in $\mathbbm{C}^{n_1 \times n_2}$.
-In this case, the CP-rank is the usual matrix rank, and the CP decomposition becomes the regular SVD decomposition of the matrix which can be computed efficiently in parallel (see, e.g., \cite{iwen2016distributed}).
+\begin{remark}[JL-type embeddings for low-rank matrices] Theorem~\ref{cor:MainOblEmb} (as well as the above results, including Proposition~\ref{thm:ObliviousSubspaceEmbedded}) can be applied in the special case where $\mathcal{X} = {\bf X}$ is a matrix in $\mathbbm{C}^{n_1 \times n_2}$.
+In this case, the CP-rank is the usual matrix rank, and the CP decomposition becomes the regular SVD decomposition of the matrix, which can be computed efficiently in parallel (see, e.g., \cite{iwen2016distributed}).
 In particular, the basis vectors are orthogonal to each other in this case.
-The result of Corollary~\ref{cor:MainOblEmb} implies that taking $A$ and $B$ as matrices belonging to the $\left(\eta/2\right)$-JL embedding family and of sizes $n_1 \times m_1$ and $n_2 \times m_2$, respectively, such that $m_j \gtrsim r \ln(r/\sqrt{\eta})/\eps^2$ (for $j = 1, 2$), we get the following JL-type result for the Frobenius matrix norm: with probability $1 - \eta$,
+The result of Theorem~\ref{cor:MainOblEmb} implies that taking $A$ and $B$ as matrices belonging to the $\left(\eta/2\right)$-JL embedding family and of sizes $n_1 \times m_1$ and $n_2 \times m_2$, respectively, such that $m_j \gtrsim r \ln(r/\sqrt{\eta})/\eps^2$ (for $j = 1, 2$), we get the following JL-type result for the Frobenius matrix norm: with probability $1 - \eta$,

 \end{remark}